Take a quick stroll through any Topgolf location — or scroll through its Instagram feed — and you’ll see golf. Sort of.

 More denim than Dockers, more sundresses than Scotty Cameron, it’s certainly a different kind of audience than what the sport is used to seeing.
 And it’s growing.

-The participation base for off-course forms of golf increased almost 10% in 2018 to an estimated 23 million people.
+The participation base for off-course forms of golf increased almost 10% last year to an estimated 23 million people.
 The year before, the off-course participation number increased 7% to 21.2 million.
 With its upward trajectory, almost as many people now participate off-course as play traditional, green-grass golf (24.2 million).

 So, how much runway is there for these off-course facilities?